 Here’s a preview of our update to our BCM-524 battery meter.
 The old analogue model has been extremely popular and features in many designs.
 However battery technology marches on and we wanted something that would give more accurate results with lithium batteries and other types with flat discharge curves.
-We’ve used an ATtiny micro to produce a replacement that can work with the small voltage changes these batteries give, and it also has temperature compensation.
+We’ve used an ATtiny micro to produce a programmable replacement that can work with the small voltage changes these batteries give.
+Other features include temperature compensation, and a switchable output that can be used for a low voltage cut-off.
 Oh, and it still has the same hole spacings so it’s a direct physical replacement in most applications.

 Pronch Mulholland brought his PDQ power trike in for some TLC.
 We’ve now found a way to fit our Porter 5 into the existing control box making for a neat installation that retains most of the existing wiring.
 We’ll write it up when time permits and put instructions in our knowledgebase.